"I thought you couldn't file bankruptcy on student loans?" I hear this all the time — even from other bankruptcy lawyers.

 That complete relief ended when Congress changed the bankruptcy laws to make federal loans nondischargeable in bankruptcy absent undue hardship.

-Thirty years later, Congress changed the Bankruptcy Code again to make some private loans nondischargeable absent undue hardship.
+Thirty years later, Congress changed the U.S. Bankruptcy Code again to make some private loans nondischargeable absent undue hardship.

 Now, you can discharge your student loan debt only if you can show that paying back your loans will cause you or your dependents an undue hardship.